On Connections of Conformal Field Theory and Stochastic L{\oe}wner Evolution: CFT I

 It is an important fact (Noether's theorem) that continuous groups of symmetries give rise to conserved quantities.
 Letting the fields transform infinitesimally as $\phi\mapsto\phi+\epsilon\psi$ under an infinitesimal gauge transformation (where $\epsilon$ is an infinitesimal parameter), the quantity

 has zero divergence, and is called a {\bf conserved current}.
 As a consequence, the spatial (fixed time) integral of a conserved current is constant in time, and is called a {\bf conserved charge}.

 The quantum field theory discussed so far applies best to {\bf bosons}, which are particles of integer spin.
 Several classical (i.e., non-quantum) bosonic fields can be combined by multiplying the fields, and this multiplication is commutative.
 But in order to describe field theories for {\bf fermions} (particles of half-integer spin), one starts with classical field theories which multiply in an anticommutative fashion.
-We will not pursue this further, since we restrict all our considerations to the bosonic case.